gaomd/gaomd/README.md

-# NVIDIA is hiring a Full-stack Engineer (Web), please check the Job Description and submit your resume ASAP! :)
+# NVIDIA is hiring a Full-stack Engineer (Web) in Beijing, China.

+Checkout the Job Description and submit your resume ASAP! :)

 https://nvidia.wd5.myworkdayjobs.com/en-US/NVIDIAExternalCareerSite/job/Full-Stack-Engineer_JR1964347